 CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

-Ubuntu Resolute (26.04 LTS) ships an AppArmor 5.0 extension that exists only in
+Ubuntu Resolute (26.04 LTS) ships an AppArmor 5.0 extension that lives only in the

-SAUCE patch.
-Inside it is a function that dereferences a pointer one branch
+SAUCE patch. inside it sits a function that dereferences a pointer one branch

 capabilities, no kernel modules, no sudo. aa-exec(8) is in